ValtteriL/ValtteriL.github.io/content/posts/wardialing-finnish-freephones.md

 ---
 title: "I made 56874 calls to explore the telephone network.
 Here's what I found"
+subtitle: "Wardialing of Finnish toll-free numbers, recording of the calls, and analysis of the results"
 date: 2021-06-23T11:06:16+03:00
 description: "Post describing my research wardialing Finnish freephones."
 tags: [